Refined Selmer equations for the thrice-punctured line in depth two: Explicit Equations

-Assume that $S$ consists of a single prime $\ell$.
-Fix a prime $p \neq \ell$.
-If $\ell = 2$, then we have the $2$-integral points $2,-1,\frac12$, otherwise there are no $\ell$-integral points for parity reasons.
+Assume that $S=\{2\}$ and fix a prime $p \neq 2$.
+The thrice-punctured line has the $S$-integral points $2,-1,\frac12$.
 Since $S_3$ acts transitively on the set $\{\diagup, |, -\}$ it suffices to consider a single refined Selmer condition, say $|$.
 We start by working in depth $n = 1$.
 We have

-with localization map $\loc_p: \Sel_{\{\ell\},1} \to \AA^2$ given by
+with localization map $\loc_p: \Sel_{\{2\},1} \to \AA^2$ given by

 Since the image is Zariski dense, the unrefined Chabauty--Kim method does not apply.
-However, the refined Selmer subspace $\Sel_{\{\ell\},1}^{|} \subseteq \Sel_{\{\ell\},1}$ is one-dimensional, and the localization map restricts as
+However, the refined Selmer subspace $\Sel_{\{2\},1}^{|} \subseteq \Sel_{\{2\},1}$, which as in \eqref{eq:refinedconditions} is cut out by the equation $x_{2} = 0$, is one-dimensional, and the localization map restricts as

 In the coordinates $u,v$, the image is cut out by the equation $u = 0$, which becomes

 after pulling back along $j_{\dR}$.
 We conclude: